yceruto/django-bootstrap-dialogs/README.md

 bootstrap-dialogs
 =================

-Windows modal based on Twitter Bootstrap 3, for your forms and alerts messages.
+Creating forms and messages on less time and less code (Windows modal based on Twitter Bootstrap 3).